Maps and Guides

 The Arboretum’s West Side

-Although many of the Arboretum’s visitor attractions are on the East Side of Illinois Rt.
+Although many of the Arboretum’s attractions are on the East Side of Illinois Rt.
 53, there is another whole area of beauty on the other side of the highway.
 The West Side is reached through an underpass near the Visitor Center.
 On the West Side you will find the Thornhill Education Center, where many classes and events are held; the lovely Fragrance Garden nearby; and more walking paths and trails, including the paved Joy Path.

 Education Programs